Thailand could stop thousands of HIV deaths with more tests and treatment -experts

 This expanded care would avert 5,100 HIV-related deaths and 3,700 new cases in the decade to 2022.

-More than 90 hospitals and clinics in Bangkok offer HIV tests, but 75 percent of gay men go to two providers known to offer free anonymous testing and to be gay-friendly: the Thai Red Cross Anonymous Clinic and the U.S. Centers for Disease Control and Prevention-run Silom Community Clinic, the study said.
+More than 90 hospitals and clinics in Bangkok offer HIV tests, but 75 percent of gay men go to two providers known to offer free anonymous testing and to be gay-friendly: the Thai Red Cross Anonymous Clinic and the U.S. Centers for Disease Control-run Silom Community Clinic, the study said.
+(Reporting by Alisa Tang, Editing by Astrid Zweynert)